devstress/FLINK.NET/FlinkDotNetAspire/SONAR_EXCLUSIONS.md

 All projects in this directory are excluded from SonarCloud coverage and reliability requirements through:

 1. **Directory.Build.props**: Contains project-wide SonarCloud exclusion properties
-2. **Individual project files**: Each project has additional SonarCloud exclusion properties

 ### Properties Used